 Between January 2018 and December 2020 AQUACOSM will offer more than 11500 person-days of Transnational Access (TA) to more than 37 different leading and highly complementary European mesocosm facilities located at 19 AQUACOSM partners throughout Europe.
 The mesocosm facilities represent a cross section of European aquatic ecosystems ranging from the Sub-Arctic to the Mediterranean and beyond, from mountains to lowlands, from freshwater to estuarine and fully marine systems, and spanning from ultra-oligotrophic to hyper-eutrophic conditions.
-Detailed information about each mesocosm facility, including on-going and planned experiments, open time slots for own research projects, technical design and available resources etc. can be found here.
+Detailed information about each mesocosm facility, technical design and available resources etc. can be found here.

 The Transnational Access (TA) AIMs to: